CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 Depending on the type and area of ​​application of IoT devices, these can be infected by malicious programs.
 How infections can be prevented and how they can be eliminated depends on the operating systems used.
 This should be updated regularly with the latest safety information.

-Current malicious software on surveillance cameras and other IoT devices is often only in volatile memory instead of persistent in the system einunisten.
+Current malicious software on surveillance cameras and other IoT devices is often only in volatile memory, rather than persistent in the system einzunisten.
 Therefore, a regular restart of such IoT devices is advisable.
 This can clear an infection, although it does not protect against reinfection.

 If the cause of the infection can not be remedied or a new infection can be effectively prevented, the affected IoT devices should no longer be used.